 When planning your Malta itinerary, it is easy to direct your focus towards the coastal towns or the capital city of Valletta and overlook the gems that the central part of the island has to offer.
-Mdina, the first capital of Malta dating back to before Roman times, along with the city of Rabat where St. Paul lived and preached during his stay on the island are two unmissable places that were right at the top of our bucket list.
-Here’s my overview of the top things to do in Rabat and Mdina that will hopefully convince you to add both to your itinerary too…
+Mdina, the first capital of Malta dating back to before Roman times, along with the city of Rabat where St. Paul lived and preached during his stay on the island, are two unmissable places that were right at the top of our bucket list.
+Here’s my overview of the top things to do in Rabat and Mdina.
+Hopefully, it will convince you to add both to your itinerary too…

 Exploring the old capital city of Rabat

-As we got off the bus, we made our way to a local pastizzeria to get some snacks.
-What I find particularly interesting about all Mediterranean countries is that these spots become community gathering places where people can sit down, enjoy some freshly made food, and talk for hours.
+As we arrived in Rabat for the first time, we made our way to a local pastizzeria for some snacks.
 This place appeared to be very popular with the locals, so we grabbed a ftira and coconut buns to go.
 We then enjoyed them in the sunshine before setting out to explore the city.

 Collegiate Church of St. Paul